himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

     url: "http://homeassistant.local:8123"
 ```

-That should be it.
-Run the playbook and enjoy!
+That should be it!
+After that, my playbooks start building and configuring all
+my nativefier applications automatically!

 ## Conclusion